India vacations overview

 Our top India vacations

-Best time to go to India
+Best time to go on vacation to India

 India is so large and diverse that its weather varies wildly between regions.
 Monsoon season runs from July until September, and most tourists avoid the country in the middle of this period.
 The exception is the north, which can be lovely and sunny in summer.
 Visit southern India between October and February, when it’s sunny and not too humid, and you can hike in Kerala’s Western Ghats in winter.
 Diwali, of course, is celebrated magnificently across the country – go in October or November to join in.
 Find out more about the best time to go.